KryxaRoz/ROS2-driver-for-mitsubishi-RH-6FRH-robot/README.md

 ros2 launch robot_bringup real_robot.launch.py

+The robot program to use the driver requires the MXT instruction:

+MXT 1,1,100

 The default robot ip set in the driver is 192.168.0.20

 To change the ip you can edit the "scara.config.xacro" file in robot_description/config folder.